 Q: If I delay undergraduate graduation, will I be able to stay in undergraduate housing and/or extend my financial aid?

-A: Coterms in their 5th year (based on year of freshman matriculation) are no longer guaranteed undergraduate housing unless they have been granted an exception.
-If you need another quarter for undergraduate courses only, then you may qualify for 13th quarter aid, but you must speak to the financial aid office before applying or you will be automatically denied based on your coterm status.
+A: Coterms in their 5th year (based on year of freshman matriculation) are not guaranteed undergraduate housing unless they have been granted an exception.
+See housing and financial aid FAQs above.

 Q: Can I delay applying to graduate just in case I want to transfer units between my undergraduate and graduate careers or for any other reason?

-A: Yes, you have the option to keep your undergraduate career open, but there are additional factors that may be relevant, depending on your plans.
+A: Yes, you have the option to keep your undergraduate career open, but there are several additional policies of which you must be aware, depending on your plans.

-- Coterms may not use the graduation quarter special status unless conferring both degrees
+- Coterms with active undergraduate careers may not use the graduation quarter special status unless conferring both degrees.
+See Active Registration and Special Registration Statuses below.

-- It is a good idea to discuss your plans with an advisor if you plan to take a leave of absence before applying for undergraduate degree conferral
+- It strongly recommended that you discuss your plans with an advisor if you plan to take a leave of absence before applying for undergraduate degree conferral

 Other considerations regarding coterm degree conferral

 - You have 3 years from the matriculation quarter to complete the graduate degree.
-Students may request an extension vis the graduate program.
+Students may request an extension via the graduate program.

 - Stanford's study abroad programs require undergraduate status.